teemulehtinen/energy-in-finland-visualization/README.md

 #### Sustainable Energy Choices of Finnish Citizens

-Statistics Finland publishes yearly, detailed data on energy consumption and related greenhouse gas emissions in Finland.
-We visualize this data from 1960 to 2018 using a double bar chart race and a timeline control.
+Statistics Finland publishes yearly, detailed data on energy consumption by source and related greenhouse gas emissions by fuel in Finland.
+The consumption and emission sources have different correlations between them.
+We visualize two adjacent bar chart races where consumption and emission sources race from 1960 to 2018.
+This double bar chart race is controlled by timeline below.
 User can investigate timely trends with focus on heat production, electricity generation, or transport fuels.

 ###### Published